-In accordance with Government Auditing Standards, we have also issued our report dated September 28, 2012 on our consideration of Clark Advanced Learning Center's internal control over financial reporting and our tests of its' compliance with certain provisions of laws, regulations, contracts and grant agreements.
+In accordance with Government Auditing Standards, we have also issued our report dated October 15, 2013 on our consideration of Clark Advanced Learning Center's internal control over financial reporting and our tests of its' compliance with certain provisions of laws, regulations, contracts and grant agreements.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Clark Advanced Learning Center's internal control over financial reporting and compliance.